 2.2 Effective Date

-Notwithstanding the date of this Agreement, this Agreement shall only take effect from the date GKASH receives the Welcome Letter duly executed by the Merchant (“Effective Date”).
+Notwithstanding the date of this Agreement, this Agreement shall only take effect from the date of upon merchant account live at E.gkash System (“Effective Date”).

 2.3 Merchant Identification